spideyfusion/akiba/README.md

 ## Reporting issues

 Use GitHub's [issue tracker](https://github.com/spideyfusion/akiba/issues) to report any issues you might have.
-You may also add me on [Steam](http://steamcommunity.com/id/kiririndesu), I don't bite.
+You may also add me on [Steam](https://steamcommunity.com/profiles/76561197986958784/), I don't bite.

 ## Credits

-* The memory locations have been taken from [this](http://steamcommunity.com/sharedfiles/filedetails/?id=450891549) guide.
-Thanks to [X37](http://steamcommunity.com/id/X37), [You Schmuck!](http://steamcommunity.com/id/youschmuck), [Nyan~](http://steamcommunity.com/id/chaoskagami) and [Conker](http://steamcommunity.com/profiles/76561197992786462) for finding them.
+* Previous versions of AkibaInterceptor used memory patching in order to alter the framerate.
+The relevant memory locations have been taken from [this](https://steamcommunity.com/sharedfiles/filedetails/?id=450891549) guide.
+Thanks to [X37](https://steamcommunity.com/profiles/76561197980537906/), [You Schmuck!](https://steamcommunity.com/profiles/76561198001872439/), [Nyan~](https://steamcommunity.com/profiles/76561198020320520/) and [Conker](https://steamcommunity.com/profiles/76561197992786462/) for finding them.
 * The utility icon has been created by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).

 ## License